dtgreene/advent-cli/README.md

 ...
 ```

-The puzzle solution should have two named exports `partOne` and `partTwo`.
+The solution file should have two named exports `partOne` and `partTwo`.
 These functions will be called with the puzzle input as the first parameter.